Morse theory and moduli spaces of self-avoiding polygonal linkages: Moduli spaces of cycle linkages and configurations

 which contradicts the assumption that $p_0=q$ is a critical point of $f$.

-Combining the above arguments, we demonstrate that $f$ possesses exactly one critical point on $\mathcal M^{+}(C_m,\ell)$, which completes the proof. \end{proof}
+Therefore, $f$ has exactly one critical point on $\mathcal M^{+}(C_m,\ell)$.
+Putting the arguments together, we prove the theorem. \end{proof}

+\begin{remark} From the above proof, we can see that the function $f=1/A+w\Phi$ attains its global minimum at the cocicular linkage. \end{remark}

-\begin{remark} Shimamoto and Wootters~\cite{Shimamoto-2014} introduced $F=w\Phi$ to study the moduli spaces.
-Their proof relied crucially on a compactness argument for the set of convex cycle linkages.
-However, compactness fails when there is a sequence of convex cycle linkages approaching a pair of overlapping line segments.
-This partly explains the obstruction to dropping the constraint that $\sum\nolimits_{e_i\in E}\sigma(e_i)\ell(e_i)\neq0$ for every assignment $\sigma: E\to\{-1,1\}$ of signs to edges. \end{remark}
+\begin{remark} Shimamoto and Wootters~\cite{Shimamoto-2014} introduced the function $F=w\Phi$ to study the moduli space.
+Their proof relied crucially on a compactness argument regarding the set of convex cycle linkages.
+However, compactness may fail if the constraint\textemdash that for every sign assignment $\sigma: E\to\{-1,1\}$ to the edges, $\sum_{e_i\in E}\sigma(e_i)\ell(e_i)\neq0$\textemdash is removed.
+Fortunately, by virtue of Theorem~\ref{T-1-7}, we need not resort to specific topological analysis of the set of convex cycle linkages. \end{remark}

 To proceed, we further construct L-R functions on the moduli space $\mathcal M^{+}(C_m)$.
-For each $p\in \mathcal M^{+}(C_m)$, Penner's Theorem~\cite[Theorem 6.2]{Penner-1987} implies there is a unique cocircular configuration $\tau(p)\in \mathcal M^{+}(C_m)$ with the same length vector as $p$.
-This induces the following projection map
+For each $p\in \mathcal M^{+}(C_m)$, Penner's Theorem~\cite[Theorem 6.2]{Penner-1987} implies there exists a unique cocircular configuration $\tau(p)\in \mathcal M^{+}(C_m)$ sharing the same length vector as $p$.
+This gives rise to the following projection map